meteor/meteor/content/routing.md

 });
 ```

-What this means is that whenever a user visits a URL of the form `/lists/X`, the `listShow` route will kick in, triggering the `BlazeLayout` call to set the `main` property of the `appBody` component.
+What this means is that whenever a user visits a URL of the form `/lists/X`, the `listsShow` route will kick in, triggering the `BlazeLayout` call to set the `main` property of the `appBody` component.

 <h2 id="page-templates">Components as pages</h2>

-Notice that we called the component to be rendered `listsShowPage` (rather than `listShow`).
+Notice that we called the component to be rendered `listsShowPage` (rather than `listsShow`).
 This indicates that this template is rendered directly by a Flow Router action and forms the 'top' of the rendering hierarchy for this URL.

-The `listShowPage` template will render *without* arguments---it is this template's responsibility to collect information from the current route, and then pass this information down into its child templates.
-Correspondingly the `listShowPage` template is very tied to its environment (the route it's rendered under), and so it needs to be a smart component (see the article on [UI/UX](ui-ux.html) for more about smart and reusuable components).
+The `listsShowPage` template renders *without* arguments---it is this template's responsibility to collect information from the current route, and then pass this information down into its child templates.
+Correspondingly the `listsShowPage` template is very tied to the route that rendered it, and so it needs to be a smart component.
+See the article on [UI/UX](ui-ux.html) for more about smart and reusable components.

-It makes sense for a "page" smart component like `listShowPage` to:
+It makes sense for a "page" smart component like `listsShowPage` to:

 1. Collect route information,
 2. Subscribe to relevant subscriptions,
 3. Fetch the data from those subscriptions, and
 4. Pass that data into a sub-component.

-In this case, the `listShowPage` template simply renders as:
+In this case, the HTML template for `listsShowPage` will look very simple, with all of the logic in the JavaScript code:

 ```html
 <template name="listsShowPage">